INDEX TO ALL SIX SECTIONS

-If that is true for nations and individuals, could it not also be true for the entire planet?
 What if God has been restraining His judgment for thousands of years, while men have filled the earth with blood, hatred, war and immorality?
 Could it be that the terrible plagues and judgments in the book of Revelation are the accumulation of God's wrath over the history of mankind, stored up for that season of time, which would immediately precede the return of the Lord Jesus Christ?
 This certainly appears to be the thought given in the sixth chapter of Revelation where the world's leaders, along with the rich and the poor of the earth cry out, "The great day of His wrath has come, and who is able to stand?"
 (Revelation 6:17).

 But there is a very bright light at the end of the tunnel...
 As Jesus said...

 Truly, truly, I say to you, that you will weep and lament, but the world will rejoice; you will grieve, but your grief will be turned into joy.
 Whenever a woman is in labor she has pain, because her hour has come; but when she gives birth to the child, she no longer remembers the anguish because of the joy that a child has been born into the world.
 (John 16:20-21 NASB)

 Revelation's Symbolism ...
 The Seals, Trumpets And Bowls